 The programme is broken down as follows:

 4 x DTP core modules (a total of 80 CATs.
-Please note that some students will be able to opt for an alternate quantitative methods module, but this is pathway dependent with a decision taken based on prior learning):
+Please note that students will be able to opt for one of the quantitative methods module, but this is pathway dependent with a decision taken based on prior learning):